NSW GRN Questions

-Uniden Australia previously sold the UBCD996T (mobile/base), the UBCD396XT (handheld) and the UBCD396T (handheld) scanners, which are capable of monitoring APCO P25 Phase 1 (not Phase 2) transmissions.
+Uniden Australia previously sold the UBCD396XT (handheld), the UBCD396T (handheld) and the UBCD996T (mobile/base) scanners, which are capable of monitoring APCO P25 Phase 1 (not Phase 2) transmissions.

-Uniden America, Uniden UK and Whister (previoulsy GRE) also produce digital scanners capable of monitoring the NSW GRN.
+Uniden America, Uniden Europe and Whister (previously GRE) also produce digital scanners capable of monitoring the NSW GRN.